In this article

 Etsy has managed to adapt this concept to build a peer-to-peer eCommerce website worth $195.6 million since its launch in 2005, with over 54 million registered members.

-With big players like Amazon and Ebay in the market, what marketing strategy did Etsy use set themselves apart to become the largest online craft fair?
+With big players like Amazon and eBay in the market, what marketing strategy did Etsy use set themselves apart, secure their first customers, and become the largest online craft fair?

-1: Carve out a niche market: focus on specialized products to attract target audience
+1: Carve out a niche market: focus on specialized products to attract their target audience

 Made up of primarily independent artists as sellers, Etsy has come to be synonymous with artisanal craftsmanship.
 This proves a large draw with artsy types, or those hoping to find unique items that are not commercially mass-produced.